Alimos: Geography

 Alimos is situated on the Saronic Gulf coast, 8 km south of Athens city centre along the Athens coast.
 The municipality has an area of 5,909 km^{2}.
 The Hellinikon Olympic Complex, built on the grounds of the former Ellinikon International Airport for the 2004 Summer Olympics, lies south of Alimos.
 The built-up area of Alimos is continuous with those of the neighbouring suburbs Palaio Faliro, Agios Dimitrios, Ilioupoli, Argyroupoli and Elliniko.
 Alimos has a large marina and several beaches.

 One of the beaches of Alimos.

 The main roads of Alimos are Poseidonos Avenue along the coast, Kalamakiou Avenue and Alimou Avenue.
 The nearest subway station is at Alimos metro station, in the eastern part of the municipality.
 The western, coastal part of the municipality is connected with downtown Athens by the Tram.

 Climate

-Alimos has a hot semi-arid climate (Köppen climate classification: BSh), bordering on a hot-summer Mediterranean climate (Köppen climate classification: Csa).
+Alimos has a hot-summer Mediterranean climate (Köppen climate classification: Csa), bordering on a hot semi-arid climate (Köppen climate classification: BSh).
 Alimos experiences hot, dry summers and mild, wetter winters.